Time value of money

-The time value of money is the widely accepted conjecture that there is greater benefit to receiving a sum of money now rather than an identical sum later.
+The time value of money refers to the fact that there is normally a greater benefit to receiving a sum of money now rather than an identical sum later.
 It may be seen as an implication of the later-developed concept of time preference.

+The time value of money refers to the observation that it is better to receive money sooner than later.
+Money you have today can be invested to earn a positive rate of return, producing more money tomorrow.
+Therefore, a dollar today is worth more than a dollar in the future.

 The time value of money is among the factors considered when weighing the opportunity costs of spending rather than saving or investing money.
 As such, it is among the reasons why interest is paid or earned: interest, whether it is on a bank deposit or debt, compensates the depositor or lender for the loss of their use of their money.
 Investors are willing to forgo spending their money now only if they expect a favorable net return on their investment in the future, such that the increased value to be available later is sufficiently high to offset both the preference to spending money now and inflation (if present); see required rate of return.